 You ought to try Poi or in other words wheat bread while at Goa.
 Having hot breads prepared in an earthen oven is once in a lifetime opportunity.
 Bangle bread, butterfly bread, and white bread are other varieties available here.

 You can explore the unexploited parts of Panjim on your two-wheeler.
 That’s my dream too!
 Other than that, you can go on a drive to Pomburpa from Panjim.
 The lush green meadows, paddy fields, and fishermen at work amidst the backwaters make the drive all the more alluring.

 Last but not the least, island hopping through lush green meadows, villages, Portuguese splendor, and traditional baked food items is also one of the most offbeat things to do in Goa.

 Besides all these, if you are a shopaholic, Saturday Night Bazaar at Arpora is the place to be.
 You can enjoy live music along with drool-worthy food and drinks over here.

-While everyone else is busy doing the same ol’ stuff like drinking, partying, hogging on coastal delicacies and being a part of the “CROWD”, now you know what you can do to stand out and make your trip all the more memorable!
+While everyone else is busy doing the same old’ stuff like drinking, partying, hogging on coastal delicacies, and being a part of the “CROWD”, now you know what you can do to stand out and make your trip to Goa all the more memorable!
 What say?